jjimenezm1989/jjimenezm1989.github.io/_pages/about.md

 **Book Chapters and Discussions (peer-reviewed)**

-1. **Jiménez, J. L.**, Diniz, M.A., Rogatko, A., and Tighiouart, M. (2021).
-Designs of early phase cancer trials with drug combinations. *Modern Statistical Methods for Health Research*, 1-31.
-[ISBN 978-3-030-72436-8]
+1. **Jim\'enez, J. L.**, Diniz, M.A., Rogatko, A., and Tighiouart, M. (2021).
+Designs of Early Phase Cancer Trials with Drug Combinations.
+In *Modern Statistical Methods for Health Research* (pp. 131-160).
+Springer, Cham.
 1. **Jiménez, J. L.**, Stalbovskaya, V. and Jones, B. (2020).
 Response to comments on "Properties of the weighted log-rank test in the design of confirmatory studies with delayed effects" by José L. Jiménez, Viktoriya Stalbovskaya and Byron Jones, Pharmaceutical Statistics, 2019; 18: 287-303. *Pharmaceutical statistics*, 19(5), 736-740. [[Link]](https://onlinelibrary.wiley.com/doi/10.1002/pst.2021)

 **Manuscripts under review**